pablackhawk/daburgersequelize/README.md

 git clone https://github.com/pablackhawk/daburger.git
 ```

-After navigating to the repository folder application dependencies should be instaled using
+After navigating to the repository folder application dependencies should be installed using

 ```node
 npm install